 An Elizabethan collar, aka an e-collar or cone, prevents your dog from being able to lick, bite, or tear at incisions.
 It’s important that your dog leave wounds alone in order for them to heal.
 Collars can be soft or rigid, and there are inflatable ones too.
 The location of your dog’s wound, his flexibility, and desire to get to that wound play a role in what kind of collar you need.
 Gimli is lanky, so to keep him from getting his back paws, we used a hard collar as well as an inflatable collar, affectionately known as a donut.
-The donut restricts motion of a dog’s neck.
+The donut restricts motion of a dog’s neck and prevented him from being able to bend to stick his foot in the cone.
 The donut also prevented the hard collar from sliding around on his neck, and served as a pillow when he laid down.

 Our vet sent Gimli home with an donut and a hard e-collar the first time.
 The second time we got a floppy e-collar.
 Their hard collar had a velcro closure, and all Gimli had to do was ram it into the wall to pop the velcro open.
 It was also a cut to size one, and I was afraid if Gimli ran it up against our legs, we would get cut from the sharp edges.
 The soft collar took no time for Gimli to figure out his way around.
 We bought both of our hard collars at Petco and used them instead.
+Had Gimli not grown between surgeries we would have used the same one.
 They also have soft e-collars and donuts.

 We found putting the hard collar on to be quite difficult because Gimli actively avoided the cone.
 It was easier if he was in the car, hooked into his seat belt where he couldn’t escape us.
 This worked since Gimli is small enough we can lift him into the car (jumping is generally off limits with stitches).
 He also loves car rides and is calmer in the car.